Trump condemns role of video games in ‘glorification of violence’

 He did not offer further details on actions to take regarding violence in games.
 The comments were part of a broader call to react to the mass shootings over the weekend that left more than 80 people dead and wounded in Dayton, Ohio, and El Paso, Texas.
 Those two shootings were part of 249 mass shootings involving four or more injuries since the start of the year in the U.S, according to the Gun Violence Archive.

 During his speech, Trump said, “We must stop the glorification of violence in our society.
-This includes the gruesome and grisly video games that are commonplace.
-It is too today easy for troubled youth to surround themselves with a culture that celebrates violence.
+This includes the gruesome and grisly video games that are now commonplace.
+It is too easy today for troubled youth to surround themselves with a culture that celebrates violence.
 We must stop and substantially reduce this and it has to begin immediately.
 Cultural change is hard but each of us can choose to build a culture that celebrates the inherent worth and dignity of every human life.
 That’s what we have to do.”

 At the outset, he called for detection of early warning signs about possible shooters, including calling on social media to detect those warning signs.
 He also called upon treatment of mental illness.
 He called for “red flag laws,” or extreme risk detection that allows for the seizure of weapons.
 He blamed the internet for stoking hatred and condemned both white supremacy and racism.